 Depending on the type of decentralized exchange, they tend to offer greater security than centralized exchanges because they do not have centralized wallets for a hacker to target and steal all users’ funds.

-As DEXs perform decentralized settlement for orders, this minimizes potential attack vectors for hackers to exploit, and in some instances, the chances of a successful attack occurring are almost negligible.
+As DEXs perform decentralized settlement for orders, this minimizes potential attack vectors for hackers to exploit, and in some instances the chances of a successful attack occurring is almost negligible.

 Users are also able to maintain complete custody of their funds that are placed in escrow whilst they trade, offering users peace of mind in the security of their funds.
 Even if the DEX stopped functioning, a user could recover her funds after the escrow transaction has expired.

 Since there is no central entity supervising the trades and orders conducted on a DEX, a decentralized exchange offers greater censorship resistance than centralized exchanges.
 Government officials, authorities, and even hackers are not able to directly interfere and stop trades from occurring.

 As there is no central entity or party running the show, this also makes it much harder for DEXs to be shutdown and censored.

 Without a centralized entity or orderbook maintaining and executing on trades, this minimizes the potential for manipulation.

 In the past, several exchanges have been accused of wash trading to create fake volume, and cutting off deposits and withdrawals on tokens at key trading times, or manipulating the trade order and price of tokens.

 As there is no controlled order book for decentralized exchanges, this means there is less potential for such manipulative behavior to take place.

 Now having gone over the strengths for both centralized and decentralized exchanges, let’s switch gears to dive into some of their weaknesses…